-|0-62mph||Top speed||Driven wheels||Power|
+|Model||0-62mph||Top speed||Driven wheels||Power|

-Unusually for an electric car, the rear motor uses a two-speed transmission (most make do with a single ‘gear’) in order to offer the best combination of performance from a standstill and efficiency at motorway speeds.
-An entry-level, rear-wheel drive model is set to join the range in 2021.
+Unusually for an electric car, the Taycan's rear motor uses a two-speed transmission (most make do with a single ‘gear’) in order to offer the best combination of performance from a standstill and efficiency at motorway speeds.
+The shift between the two is imperceptible; it's a really smooth car to drive.

 Porsche Taycan 0-62mph, top speed and acceleration

-If you do really want Tesla Model S-style savagery, the Turbo S is the one to go for; all that stomach-squirming acceleration executed in a near-silent, unflappable manner is as addictive as ever.
-More importantly, the Taycan’s pedal responses make it easy to modulate the speed and take advantage of the car’s impressive traction and handling.
+If you really do want Tesla Model S-style savagery, the Turbo S is the one to go for, offering stomach-squirming acceleration executed in a near-silent, unflappable manner.
+More importantly, the Taycan’s pedal responses make it easy to modulate speed and take advantage of the car’s impressive traction and handling.
 Avoid the carbon-ceramic brakes, though, as they lose a little of the standard brakes' feel and aren't really necessary unless you're going to take your Taycan on track.
 Plus, braking performance is fantastic anyway.

-The Taycan weighs in excess of two tonnes, but you’d never guess that based on how it drives: it’s agile and responsive in corners, with a playful and communicative feel that belies its hefty mass.
-Do note that a lot of items that affect how the car drives are optional on the lower-end models; we’d add the active anti-roll bars and four-wheel steering to the 4S for best results.
+The Taycan weighs over two tonnes, but you’d never guess that based on how it drives: agile and responsive in corners, with a playful and communicative feel that belies its mass.
+Note that a lot of items that affect how the car drives are optional on lower-end models; we’d add the active anti-roll bars and four-wheel steering for best results.
 With all that fitted, the Taycan really is a new benchmark in handling delight for electric cars; lightfooted yet confidence-inspiring and characterful, it's totally satisfying on the right road, despite its size.

 On 21-inch wheels and air suspension (the latter is standard on all but the very cheapest rear-drive model), the Taycan’s ride quality is very good.
-It's a stiff car in terms of its body rigidity and suspension setup, but the damping and body control are tightly controlled enough that it never feels uncomfortable.
+It's a stiff car in terms of body rigidity and suspension, but the damping and body control are tight enough that it never feels uncomfortable.
 By any standard, this is a great long-distance tourer, country-lanes weapon and about-town poser, even on UK roads.

 In This Review

-- 1VerdictWith a long range, savage performance and arguably the best handling of any four-door coupe – electric or otherwise – the Taycan is a landmark car
+- 1VerdictWith a long range, savage performance and arguably the best handling of any four-door coupe – electric or otherwise – the Porsche Taycan is a landmark car

-- 3Running costsThe Porsche Taycan should be reasonably cheap to run, once you’ve got past the eye-watering purchase price
+- 3Running costs & insuranceThe Porsche Taycan should be reasonably cheap to run, once you’ve got past the eye-watering purchase price

-- 5Interior & comfortThe Porsche Taycan's interior is finished to a high standard, and there's plenty of space for four passengers
+- 5Interior, dashboard & comfortThe Porsche Taycan's interior is finished to a high standard, and there's plenty of space for four passengers

-- 6Practicality & boot spaceThe Porsche Taycan offers decent practicality for such a high-performance car, although boot space is adequate rather than generous
+- 6Boot space, seating & practicalityThe Porsche Taycan offers decent practicality for such a high-performance car, although boot space is adequate rather than generous

-- 7Reliability & safetyReliability and safety shouldn’t be a concern in the Porsche Taycan, as the German carmaker has a good reputation for both
+- 7Reliability & safety ratingReliability and safety shouldn’t be a concern with the Porsche Taycan, as the German carmaker has a good reputation for both